 A rider makes contact with the bike at three points: the seat, the handlebar, and the footpegs.
 The Rebel’s rider triangle strikes the perfect balance between laid-back cruiser and more active sport riding.
 You ride with a commanding presence, and the minute you sit on a Rebel in your dealership, you’ll know it.

 Travelling light and on your own?
 Want to take a friend along?
 Like the clean look of a solo seat?
 Like the versatility of a passenger seat?
-With the Rebel you can easily have it both ways, since the optional passenger seat, passenger footpegs and footpeg hangers are all simple, bolt-on parts.
+With the Rebel you can easily have it both ways, since the accessory passenger seat, passenger footpegs and footpeg hangers are all simple, bolt-on parts.

 A lot of today’s motorcycles look great standing still, but disappoint once the road gets twisty.
 At Honda, we set high standards for the way all our bikes handle and feel, and the Rebel is a perfect example—we’ve paid just as much attention to the way this bike corners and handles as we have its knockout styling.